-- (a) Promptly following the execution of each casino development and management contract provided for in this Act, the Authority shall submit a written report with respect thereto to the Governor, the Mayor, the Secretary of the Senate, the Clerk of the House of Representatives, and the Illinois Economic and Fiscal Commission. - (b) The Authority shall annually adopt a current expense budget for each fiscal year.
+- (a) Promptly following the execution of each casino development and management contract provided for in this Act, the Authority shall submit a written report with respect thereto to the Governor, the Mayor, the Secretary of the Senate, the Clerk of the House of Representatives, and the Illinois Commission on Government Forecasting and Accountability. - (b) The Authority shall annually adopt a current expense budget for each fiscal year.
 The budget may be modified from time to time in the same manner and upon the same vote as it may be adopted.
-The budget shall include the Authority's available funds and estimated revenues and shall provide for payment of its obligations and estimated expenditures for the fiscal year, including, without limitation, expenditures for administration, operation, maintenance and repairs, debt service, and deposits into reserve and other funds and capital projects. - (c) The Board shall annually cause the finances of the Authority to be audited by a firm of certified public accountants. - (d) The Authority shall, for each fiscal year, prepare an annual report setting forth information concerning its activities in the fiscal year and the status of the development of the casino.
+The budget shall include the Authority's available funds and estimated revenues and shall provide for payment of its obligations and estimated expenditures for the fiscal year, including, without limitation, expenditures for administration, operation, maintenance and repairs, debt service, and deposits into reserve and other funds and capital projects. - (c) The Board shall (i) annually cause the finances of the Authority to be audited by a firm of certified public accountants and (ii) biannually have the firm of certified public accountants in item (i) conduct a management audit of the Authority and all of the operations related in any way to the casino. - (d) The Authority shall, for each fiscal year, prepare an annual report setting forth information concerning its activities in the fiscal year and the status of the development of the casino.
 The annual report shall include the audited financial statements of the Authority for the fiscal year, the budget for the succeeding fiscal year, and the current capital plan as of the date of the report.
-Copies of the annual report shall be made available to persons who request them and shall be submitted not later than 120 days after the end of the Authority's fiscal year to the Governor, the Mayor, the Secretary of the Senate, the Clerk of the House of Representatives, and the Illinois Economic and Fiscal Commission.
+Copies of the annual report shall be made available to persons who request them and shall be submitted not later than 120 days after the end of the Authority's fiscal year to the Governor, the Mayor, the Secretary of the Senate, the Clerk of the House of Representatives, and the Commission on Government Forecasting and Accountability.